-- Active: pages recently statistically used. - Inactive: pages recently statistically unused. - Laundry: pages recently statistically unused but known to be dirty, that is, whose contents needs to be paged out before they can be reused. - Free: pages without data content, which can be immediately reused. - Wired: pages that are fixed into memory, usually for kernel purposes, but also sometimes for special use in processes.
+- Active: pages recently statistically used. - Inactive: pages recently statistically unused. - Cache: (most often) pages that have percolated from inactive to a status where they maintain their data, but can often be immediately reused (either with their old association, or reused with a new association).
+There can be certain immediate transitions from active to cache state if the page is known to be clean (unmodified), but that transition is a matter of policy, depending upon the algorithm choice of the VM system maintainer. - Free: pages without data content, and can be immediately used in certain circumstances where cache pages might be ineligible.
+Free pages can be reused at interrupt or process state. - Wired: pages that are fixed into memory, usually for kernel purposes, but also sometimes for special use in processes.

-Pages are most often written to disk (sort of a VM sync) when they are in the laundry state, but active or inactive pages can also be synced.
-This depends upon the CPU tracking of the modified bit being available, and in certain situations there can be an advantage for a block of VM pages to be synced, regardless of the queue they belong to.
-In most common cases, it is best to think of the laundry queue as a queue of relatively unused pages that might or might not be in the process of being written to disk.
-The inactive queue contains a mix of clean and dirty pages; clean pages near the head of the queue are reclaimed immediately to alleviate a free page shortage, and dirty pages are moved to the laundry queue for deferred processing.
+Pages are most often written to disk (sort of a VM sync) when they are in the inactive state, but active pages can also be synced.
+This depends upon the CPU tracking of the modified bit being available, and in certain situations there can be an advantage for a block of VM pages to be synced, whether they are active or inactive.
+In most common cases, it is best to think of the inactive queue to be a queue of relatively unused pages that might or might not be in the process of being written to disk.
+Cached pages are already synced, not mapped, but available for immediate process use with their old association or with a new association.
+Free pages are available at interrupt level, but cached or free pages can be used at process state for reuse.
+Cache pages are not adequately locked to be available at interrupt level.